Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Continue as in the Basic Procedure, Steps 6 & 7.

-If a few apricot kernels are added to the jam the flavour is improved.
+If a few apricot kernels are added to the jam the flavor is improved.

 1 kg blackberries